 Getting a More Accurate Estimate

 These are just averages and medians.
-There are a lot a lot of variables that can affect how much a home buyer / borrower will pay in closing costs.
+There are a lot of variables that can affect how much a home buyer / borrower will pay in closing costs.
 For instance, some borrowers choose to pay “discount points” to secure a lower mortgage rate.
 While others might skip paying points in order to keep their closing costs low.
 That’s just one of several variables that can affect the total amount a person pays to close on a home in Denver.